nodejs/website-redesign/documentation/0002-node-history/index.md

 ## 2014

-Big drama: [IO.js](https://iojs.org/) is a major fork of Node.js, with the goal of introducing ES6 support and move faster
+The Big Fork: [io.js](https://iojs.org/) is a major fork of Node.js, with the goal of introducing ES6 support and moving faster

 ## 2015